Flameis/CS362-Team3/Project Proposal.md

 ### Week 6 - User Authentication and Basic Social Features
 Goals: Implement social features and user authentication for the software.
 Tasks:

+Backend Team:

+* make sure user table works
+* add likes table.

+Front End Team:

+* make sign in form
+* make account creation form
+* make logged in indicators
+* Implement social features such as liking an identification.

+Interaction Team:

 * Allow a user to sign in and out of the system.
-* Add account creation.
+* Handle account creation.
-* Implement social features such as liking an identification.

 Deliverables:
 * Functional authentication system.